Are you a recent newcomer to Canada? We have services that will help you find a job!

 - Learn about IT sector trends in Canada

 - Improve your business writing skills for e-mails, meetings and reports

 - Get access to internships and job placements

 The next sessions begin April 9, 2018.
 To register, contact:

 (416) 649-1700 or (416) 649-1705

-- At least 2 years of work experience in architecture or a related field (paid or volunteer) obtained outside of Canada
+- At least two years of work experience in architecture or a related field (paid or volunteer) obtained outside Canada.

-Contact us today for fees and upcoming sessions:
+Contact us today for fees and more information:

 Job Search Workshop

 This program provides internationally educated professionals with the necessary tools to integrate into the Canadian job market and reach realistic employment goals.
 Services include employment counselling and support, job search assistance through pre-employment workshops and one-on-one coaching, and work experience placements.